robflop/megumin.love/Wiki-Api.md

 ## `POST /login`

 Login route for the purpose of being able to access admin-only routes.
+Works via sessions that are stored serverside.

 ### Headers